 Although the University does not control the timing or amount of receipts from ASUF, the majority of resources, or income thereon that ASUF holds and invests are restricted to the activities of the University by the donors.
 Because these restricted resources held by ASUF can only be used by, or for the benefit of, the University, ASUF is discretely presented as a component unit of the University.
 ASUF is reported in its original format on separate financial statements because of the difference in its reporting model as further described below.
+Complete financial statements for ASUF are available from the Foundation's director upon request.

 The Foundation is a not-for-profit organization that reports its financial results under the Financial Accounting Standard Board (FASB) Statements.
 Most significant to the Foundation's operations and reporting model is Accounting Standards Codification (ASC) 958, Not-for-Profit Entities.
 As such, certain revenue recognition criteria and presentation features are different from GASB revenue recognition criteria presentation features.
-No modifications have been made to the Foundation's financial information in the University's financial reporting entity for these differences; however, significant note disclosures (see Note 12) to Foundation's financial statements have been incorporated into the University's notes to the financial statements.
-During the year ended September 30, 2015, Athens State University Foundation, Inc. distributed \$292,047 to Athens State University for both restricted and unrestricted purposes.
-Due to the difference in the fiscal year of the University and the period presented in the Foundation's financial statements, inconsistencies exist in the amounts reported as distributed to or received from.
+No modifications have been made to the Foundation's financial information in the University's financial reporting entity for these differences; however, significant note disclosures (see Note 12) to the Foundation's financial statements have been incorporated into the University's notes to the financial statements.
+During the year ended September 30, 2016, Athens State University Foundation, Inc. distributed \$543,939 to Athens State University for both restricted and unrestricted purposes.